thomastallaksen/fpl/README.md

 # fpl - t_score

 Project for playing with stats for Fantasy Premier League, to learn R and have more fun with FPL.
 I rely heavily on the fplr package made by ewenme for fetching the stats.
-The t_score (Thomas score, of course!) is a score for picking the best players for next round.
+The t_score (Thomas score, duh!) is a score for picking the best players for next round.
 I will iterate on the model, so see below on what it currently consists of.
 I will run the script every round and update with new csv-sheets for next round.

 I would love comments on how to improve the model, or if anybody want to contribute to the code, feel free!